Webmaster's page

 Design considerations

 I've taken a minimalist approach as a way of making things simple, neat and tidy.
 And easy to view across a variety of devices, with small or large screens.
-This isn't a template site, nor one of those blogging programs, it's hand-coded.
-It can run on virtually any webserver, and should work fine on any web browser.
+This isn't a template site (pages designed by someone else, where you fill in some blank spaces they left for you with your own bits), nor one of those blogging programs, it's hand-coded.
+It can run on virtually any webserver, should work fine on any web browser, and be very fast to load.

 I'm trying to stop mobile phone web browsers from turning some/all of the text into tiny unreable text (due to a stupid design flaw in those browsers when reading a page in portrait orientation), while not making everything huge for other browsers.
 You shouldn't have to zoom in and out to read the page, nor have to spin your device around, but should work just as well if you do.
 I only have an Android phone and tablet to test with the Chrome and Firefox browsers, I can't see what an iPhone or Windows phone will do.
 Please let me know if your browser does something problematic with these pages.